makarand-z/elt-project-dbt/Readme.md

-# EL Workflow
+# ELT Workflow

-This project sets up an Extract & Load (EL) workflow using Docker and PostgreSQL.
+This project sets up an Extract & Load (ELT) workflow using Docker and PostgreSQL.
 The workflow extracts data from a source PostgreSQL database and loads it into a destination PostgreSQL database.
 This is done without any transformations, simply moving data between the two databases.
+After loading this data models and Jinja are created in dbt, elt script is orchestrated through airflow!

 ## How It Works: